 One huge advantage of mild steel is that you can cut it at larger thicknesses for more versatile use.
 Heatlie offers plates in 5mm, 10mm and 20mm.
 The thicker the plate the better the heat will spread and the more reliable.
 It also means the plate won't warp under long heat exposure.

-Cast iron is simply too heavy and not easy to cut at thicknesses like this.
+Cast iron is way less flexible and is "cast" meaning it gets poured into pre-made templates at molten state and then sets to it's hardened state.
 This results in most plates only being a few millimetres thick and not being resistant to warping and heat damage.

 Caring for Cast Iron

 Cast iron plates and burners are highly susceptible to rust.
-It needs to be kept seasoned at all times to protect it from oxidisation.
-The life span of a typical cast iron burner is only brief.
+It needs to be kept seasoned at all times to protect it from oxidation.
+The lifespan of a typical cast iron burner is only brief.
 As they are often placed underneath a grill, they get hammered by just about everything that drops in between, meaning they are exposed to rust and rarely cleaned.
 Their flame holes can easily get clogged up with fat which means less heat.

 Caring for Mild Steel

 Caring for mild steel is a very similar process to cast iron.
 All it needs is to be cleansed of food scraps with a scraper and re-oiled to keep the steel protected from oxidation.
 The mild steel plate on your Heatlie will develop a thick, shiny black coating over the process of many cooks.
 This simply means it is performing at its non-stick best and is at its peak for cooking.

 Mild steel burners are also susceptible to rust, however on a Heatlie, they are hidden underneath a solid plate and don't get exposed to all the atrocities that cast iron burners will.
 The typical lifespan for a set of mild steel burners is 8-10 years.